NdAbdulsalaam/Harvard-CS50/README.md

 - The questions are as presented exactly in the course without any modification
 - If you don't find any solution to the practice quiz or module assessment, open an issue including the problem description and the week number. :fire:

+# DISCLAIMER
+This work is only meant for practicing and not to be copied for submision, as this violates the cs50's [academic honesty](https://cs50.harvard.edu/x/2021/honesty/).
+Howevre, uploading it to Github is considered to reasonable based on this [discussion](credit.chttps://www.reddit.com/r/cs50/comments/63235w/is_this_reasonable/)

 **Introduction to Computer Science** by the ***Harvard University.***